-- 1.01 All Bands comprised of Students up to and through the twelfth grade are eligible for Bands of America Regional, Super Regional, and Grand National Championships. - 1.02 At the beginning of each school year, the enrollment of each participating school must be verified by its principal or superintendent.
+- 1.01 All Bands comprised of Students up to and through the twelfth grade are eligible for Bands of America Regionals, Super Regionals, and Grand National Championships. - 1.02 At the beginning of each school year, the enrollment of each participating school must be verified by its principal or superintendent.
 Enrollment is based on the number of all students in grades 10-12, using the enrollment numbers used in determining funding at the state level for each school.

-The deadline for enrollment verification forms is September 1, with the principal's or superintendent's signature.
+The deadline for enrollment verification forms is 30 days prior to event, with the principal's or superintendent's signature.
 If enrollment changes (in a way that affects a band's classification) after that date, written documentation of that change must be sent to Bands of America with the principal's or superintendent's signature verifying the change at least two (2) weeks prior to the next BOA Championship in which the band is participating.